 Medpace periodically becomes involved in various claims and lawsuits that are incidental to its business.
-Management believes, after consultation with counsel, that no matters currently pending would, in the event of an adverse outcome, have a material impact on the Company's consolidated balance sheets, statements of operations, or cash flows.
+Management believes, after consultation with counsel, that no matters currently pending would, in the event of an adverse outcome, have a material impact on the Company's consolidated balance sheets, statements of operations, or cash flows for the years ended December 31, 2018, 2017 and 2016.